ligos/blog.ligos.net/source/_posts/Restoring-From-Backup.md

 I spent a Saturday downloading and installing around 20GB of apps and updates (on and off through the day).
 That's much more than most people would need - I installed [Visual Studio](https://www.visualstudio.com/) (~8GB) and [Logos Bible Software](https://www.logos.com) (~7GB), which make up the bulk of my downloads.

-And then I needed to entering account details for most of these apps.
+And then I needed to enter account details for most of these apps.
 All those details were recorded in my [KeePass](https://keepass.info/) password database.

-### 3. Restore Files From Backup
+### 4. Restore Files From Backup

 Although I had 3 separate backups of my old laptop, I didn't use them.
 The only one I needed was the VHD disk image.